spaceandtimelabs/blitzar-rs/docs/commitments/update_commitments.md

 This function updates the `commitments` data according to:

-1. If the data input is either a slice view of a [crate::sequences::DenseSequence] or a slice view of a [curve25519_dalek::scalar::Scalar], then:
+1. If the data input is either a slice view of a [crate::sequence::Sequence] or a slice view of a [curve25519_dalek::scalar::Scalar], then:

 ```text
 let partial_commitments = vec![CompressedRistretto::zero(); data.len()];